osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Community Moderator

 A role that  manages the community for a tenant.
-Usually, a Community Moderator is the individual who accepted the invitation to join a community on behalf of their tenant.
-This user must also be a Tenant Administrator within their own tenant.
+Usually, a Community Moderator is the individual who accepted the invitation to join a community on behalf of a tenant.
+This user must also be a Tenant Administrator for the same tenant.

-The Community Moderator's primary purpose is to specify which users from their tenant have access to the community.
+The Community Moderator's primary purpose is to specify which users from a tenant have access to a community.
 Community Moderators have all the privileges of a Community Member, plus the ability to:

 - Pause access to shared data from their tenant.
 - Add users from their tenant to the community
 - Remove users from the community
 - Remove their tenant from the community

-A Community Moderator can assign the following roles to users in their own tenant:
+Community Moderators can assign the following roles to users in their own tenant:

 - Community Member
 - Community Moderator